 The Czech rally driver Martin Prokop is one of the most successful representatives of his country on the international rally scene over the last few years and also one of the best privateers in the World Rally Championship during the 2010s.
 Prokop's biggest success was the Junior World Rally Championship title in 2009.

 Since 2011, Prokop has competed in the WRC with Ford Fiesta RS WRC car.
 In 2016, he tried another racing discipline and participated at Dakar Rally for the first time, finishing the race in the 14th place overall with Toyota.
-Next year, he finished 11th with Ford and then, in 2018, he was seventh with Ford.
+Next year, he switched to Ford at Dakar, improving year by year and finishing sixth in 2019.

 Martin and Škoda Felicia